OwenMelbz/noSkype/README.md

 Basic plugin to stop skype rebuilding your links and adding awful styling!

-Currently the plugin only works with phone numbers that contain spaces.
+Currently the plugin only works with phone numbers that contain spaces and hyphens.
 Feel free to fork and expand!

 Usage